-Course Catalog 2022-23 Revised 6.21.22 Concord Academy MISSION We are a community animated by love of learning, diverse and striving for equity, with common trust as our foundation.
+Program Catalog 2023-24 Revised 6.1.23 This is a living document so please make sure to view the online version of the catalog.
+Concord Academy MISSION We are a community animated by love of learning, diverse and striving for equity, with common trust as our foundation.
 Honoring each individual, we challenge and expand our understanding of ourselves and the world through purposeful collaboration and creative engagement.
 We cultivate empathy, integrity, and responsibility to build a more just and sustainable future.
-April 2022 Dear CA Community, The 2022-23 academic year course catalog features a wealth of intellectual possibility.
-The catalog is the result of years of academic research, months of discussion, and days of editing and fine-tuning.
-Each course was designed to inspire curiosity, to challenge, and to aid students in their skill development, individual goals, and future aspirations.
+Concord Academy MISSION We are a community animated by love of learning, diverse and striving for equity, with common trust as our foundation.
+Honoring each individual, we challenge and expand our understanding of ourselves and the world through purposeful collaboration and creative engagement.
+We cultivate empathy, integrity, and responsibility to build a more just and sustainable future.
+INTRODUCTION April 2023 Dear CA Community, The 2023-24 Program Catalog features a wealth of intellectual possibility.
+The catalog is the result of years of research, months of collaboration across departments, and days of editing and fine-tuning.
+Each offering was designed to inspire curiosity, to challenge, and to aid students in their skill development, individual goals, and future aspirations.
 All of this is balanced with the need to stay true to the values of our mission and the centrality of equity and love of learning.
-As you consider the courses within this catalog, we hope you will bring with you questions inspired by our mission: How will love of learning guide your academic path at CA?
-How will you challenge and expand your understanding of yourself and the world to grow as a citizen of our community and of others?
+As you consider the offerings within this catalog, we hope you will bring questions with you inspired by our mission: How will love of learning shape your academic, athletic, and artistic narrative at CA?
+How will you challenge and expand your understanding of yourself and the world to grow as a citizen of your communities?
 How will you cultivate empathy, integrity, and responsibility as you prepare to contribute to a more just and sustainable future?
-One valued aspect of CA's academic program is the freedom to be guided by these questions instead of by strict subject requirements.
+One valued aspect of CA's Program is the freedom to be guided by these questions instead of by strict subject requirements.
 We hope you make choices that are true to your interests and the growth you want, and need, to accomplish in your high school years.
 While the array of offerings is vast, please keep in mind that often less is more: taking on less is sometimes both healthier and more fulfilling.
 You will need to make choices and act on priorities.
-Seek the advice of your family, advisor, and teachers to help you do this.
+You also may not always get the courses you request, and that's ok.
+Seek the advice of your family, advisor, and teachers to guide you through this.
 We also hope you will pursue a balance of breadth and depth that honors your interests and explores unfamiliar subjects, material, and skills.
-Take note of prerequisites as you do this planning, and work backward, if necessary, from the courses that you most want to take.
+Take note of prerequisites as you do this planning, and work backward, if necessary, from the offerings that you most want to take.
 Craft a path that reflects who you are and who you want to become.
 Enjoy!